 - A certificate of completion for a rehab or counseling program;

 - Report cards or performance reports, if they show improvement that can be connected with rehabilitation.

-At your license restoration hearing, the Court will ask a series of question to determine whether or not you can regain your license.
+At your license restoration hearing, the court will ask a series of questions to determine whether or not you can regain your license.
 They’ll want information such as:

 - The last time you drank;

 - Whether you have any pending traffic violations;